-Interestingly, there exists a noticeable discrepancy in the literature regarding TLEs community attachment, in which some authors defend that community attachment has significant impacts on outputs and explains the importance of TLEs (i.e., innovativeness, self-efficacy) (Dias et al., 2021; Yachin, 2019), and others where no significant impacts are found (Cooper, 2015; Marchant & Mottiar, 2011).
-Considering this, the results demonstrate a lack of significant contribution of TLEs community attachment on co-creation.
-Concomitantly, as an attempt to explain the discrepancy of TLEs literature, Dias et al. (2020a) identified three main types of lifestyle entrepreneurs: (1) Opportunity seekers, small scale businesses with high degrees of both innovativeness and knowledge assimilation, in which seizing opportunities arising from connection with stakeholders is crucial; (2) Professionals, these TLEs are more structured, with good potential for innovativeness and sound communication channels, however business is often balanced by lifestyle choices and desire to orient their business based on quality of life; (3) Laggards, these possess some of the defining characteristics of TLEs as entrepreneurs, such as innovativeness and capability to seize opportunity, however these traits are not strong, since there is no active participation nor desire to actively seek opportunities to create value.
+Interestingly, there exists a noticeable discrepancy in the literature regarding TLEs Community Attachment, in which some authors defend that Community Attachment has significant impacts on outputs and explains the importance of TLEs (i.e., innovativeness, selfefficacy) (Dias et al., 2021; Yachin, 2019), and others where no significant impacts are found (Cooper, 2015; Marchant & Mottiar, 2011).
+Considering this, the results demonstrate a lack of significant contribution of TLEs Community Attachment on Co-creation.
+Concomitantly, as an attempt to explain the discrepancy of TLEs literature, Dias et al. (2020a) identified three main types of lifestyle entrepreneurs: 1) Opportunity seekers, small scale businesses with high degrees of both innovativeness and knowledge assimilation, in which seizing opportunities arising from connection with stakeholders is crucial; 2) Professionals, these TLEs are more structured, with good potential for innovativeness and sound communication channels, however business is often balanced by lifestyle choices and desire to orient their business based on quality of life; 3) Laggards, these possess some of the defining characteristics of TLEs as entrepreneurs, such as innovativeness and capability to seize opportunity, however these traits are not strong, since there is no active participation nor desire to actively seek opportunities to create value.

 Local embeddedness is crucial for TLEs, since it is at the crux of their unique service value and can serve as a knowledge acquisition tool by creating a close bond with said local community, as well as promote their competitiveness (Yachin, 2019).
 Additionally, this level of connection is hard to replicate for other entrepreneurs, promoting differentiation for their business.
-However, as other authors point out, TLEs local community attachment differs from other constructs (e.g., community-centered strategies) in the sense that it promotes passive and very informal channels of communications and assimilation of knowledge (Marchant & Mottiar, 2011), this creates a proximity with the local society, but not necessarily as a basis to promote their business, nor their value creation (Ioannides & Petersen, 2003).
-Moreover, the continued increase in TLEs competitiveness towards other businesses, and as many resources prove to be scares, this might suggest barriers of entry that inhibit co-creation (i.e., lack of competent labor force, lack of time) (Yachin, 2019), TLEs ability to generate value by local embeddedness through co-creation might not 438 WILEYde SOUSA et al.

-be as significant as other more active and involved strategies and tools (e.g., community-centered strategy; social mission orientation).
-As such, TLEs entrepreneurial capacity to generate value through co-creation by community attachment is heavily dependent on the types of strategies employed, and the degree that TLEs can identify new desirable opportunities.
+However, as other authors point out, TLEs local Community Attachment differs from other constructs (e.g., Community-Centered strategies) in the sense that it promotes passive and very informal channels of communications and assimilation of knowledge (Marchant & Mottiar, 2011), this creates a proximity with the local society, but not necessarily as a basis to promote their business, nor their value creation (Ioannides & Petersen, 2003).
+Moreover, the continued increase in TLEs competitiveness towards other businesses, and as many resources prove to be scares, this might suggest barriers of entry that inhibit Co-creation (i.e., Lack of competent labor force, Lack of time) (Yachin, 2019), TLEs ability to generate value by local embeddedness through Co-creation might not be as significant as other more active and involved strategies and tools (e.g., Community-Centered strategy; Social Mission Orientation).
+As such, TLEs entrepreneurial capacity to generate value through Co-creation by Community Attachment is heavily dependent on the types of strategies employed, and the degree that TLEs can identify new desirable opportunities.
 Although, as this study suggests, the rather informal and passive nature of local attachment, coupled with the reduced managerial experience and limited strategical planning proves to be insufficient for generating value through associating with stakeholders, especially with tourists.

-5.2 | The entrepreneurial processes leading to social self-efficacy

-The results of this study demonstrate the significant impact of the mediating effect of co-creation on TLEs performance that is, Social self-efficacy.
-There are present several examples on the literature that support the impact of co-creation on TLEs performance (Binkhorst & Dekker, 2009; Dias et al., 2021; Sam Liu & Huang, 2020).
-Although, these examples do not explore the full extent of the impact of co-creation, considering this, to achieve this study's goal, it is necessary to analyzes much more in depth the mediating effects of co-creation on social performance.
+5.2.
+Factor explaining the mediating effect of Co-creation on TLEs social self-efficacy The results of this study demonstrate the significant impact of the mediating effect of Co-creation on TLEs performance, i.e., Social self-efficacy.
+There are present some examples on the literature that support the impact of Co-creation on TLEs performance (Binkhorst & Dekker, 2009; Dias et al., 2021; Liu & Huang, 2020).
+Although, these examples do not explore the full extent of the impact of Co-creation.
+Considering this, to achieve this study's goal, it is necessary to analyzes much more in depth the mediating effects of Co-creation on social performance.